nutanix/karbon-platform-services/workshops/kps-projects-facefeed/index.rst

 .. _xi_iot:

 ------
-Karbon Services for IoT - Facefeed Application Deployment Guide
+Karbon Platform Services for IoT - Facefeed Application Deployment Guide
 ------

-Karbon Services for IoT Overview
+Karbon Platform Services for IoT Overview
 ++++++++

-The Nutanix Karbon Services for IoT platform delivers local compute and AI for IoT edge devices, converging the edge and cloud into one seamless data processing platform.
+The Nutanix Karbon Platform Services for IoT platform delivers local compute and AI for IoT edge devices, converging the edge and cloud into one seamless data processing platform.
-The Karbon Services for IoT platform eliminates complexity, accelerates deployments, and elevates developers to focus on the business logic powering IoT applications and services.
+The Karbon Platform Services for IoT platform eliminates complexity, accelerates deployments, and elevates developers to focus on the business logic powering IoT applications and services.
 Now developers can use a low-code development platform to create application software via APIs instead of arduous programming methods.

-In this tutorial you’ll deploy an application called “Facefeed” using the Karbon Services for IoT SaaS control plane.
+In this tutorial you’ll deploy an application called “Facefeed” using the Karbon Platform Services for IoT SaaS control plane.
 This application ingests a video stream using the real time streaming protocol (RTSP), and uses machine learning to detect known faces.
 The application and its data pipelines are deployed to a Xi Edge device for local execution.
-This tutorial assumes your edge has already been deployed using steps from the `Karbon Services for IoT Infrastructure Admin Guide <https://portal.nutanix.com/#/page/docs/details?targetId=Xi-IoT-Infra-Admin-Guide:Xi-IoT-Infra-Admin-Guide>`_.
+This tutorial assumes your edge has already been deployed using steps from the `Karbon Platform Services for IoT Infrastructure Admin Guide <https://portal.nutanix.com/#/page/docs/details?targetId=Xi-IoT-Infra-Admin-Guide:Xi-IoT-Infra-Admin-Guide>`_.
 Access to the Admin Guide is provided via the My Nutanix Portal and requires an account to login.

-Accessing Karbon Services for IoT
+Accessing Karbon Platform Services for IoT
 ++++++++++++++++

 #.
 Open https://my.nutanix.com/ in your browser.
 If you don't already have a My Nutanix account, follow steps to create one.

 #.
-Scroll to the Xi Cloud Services section and click Launch to access the Karbon Services for IoT SaaS control plane.
+Scroll to the Xi Cloud Services section and click Launch to access the Karbon Platform Services for IoT SaaS control plane.

    .. figure:: images/my_nutanix_xi_iot_login.png